Donald Wolfit

 Sir Donald Wolfit (born Donald Woolfitt; 20 April 1902 – 17 February 1968) was an English actor-manager, known for his touring productions of Shakespeare.
 He was especially renowned for his portrayal of King Lear.

 Born to a conventional middle-class family in Nottinghamshire, Wolfit was stage-struck from an early age.
-His debut was at the Robin Hood Opera House at Aveling to which he cycled from school to join the theatre rep company.
+His debut was at the Robin Hood Opera House at Averham to which he cycled from school to join the theatre rep company.
 After a brief spell as a teacher he joined the touring company of the actor-manager Charles Doran and later that of Fred Terry.
 He made his London début in 1924 and simplified the spelling of his surname from Woolfitt to Wolfit.

 In 1929 Wolfit joined Lilian Baylis's company at the Old Vic but developed a strong antipathy to the leading man, John Gielgud, and left the company after a season.
 He joined the Shakespeare Memorial Theatre companies for the festivals of 1936 and 1937, in thirteen major roles, winning excellent reviews for his performance as Hamlet.
 He then set up his own touring company, taking the plays of Shakespeare and others round Britain and from time to time overseas.
 He continued to appear in the West End and made several films but his main concern was for his touring company.
 Its standards were criticised but several members moved on to greater fame, including Harold Pinter and Brian Rix.